Skip to main content

 “An average dairy cow, for example, produces well over 100 pounds of manure a day – more than 200 times what an average human produces.
 A facility with hundreds or thousands of cows can produce the same amount of waste as an entire town, or even a large city.”

-This can cause eutrophication – where the excess nutrients cause massive growth in aquatic plants and algae, absorbing all the available oxygen.
+This manure pollution can cause eutrophication – where the excess nutrients cause massive growth in aquatic plants and algae, absorbing all the available oxygen.
 The impact from this might be familiar to those living in the south of England and Wales, where the River Wye is facing collapse due to pollution from local industrial chicken farms.
 At its most extreme, such pollution can lead to dead zones – biological deserts home to almost no life.
-In 2017, an investigation by Mighty Earth identified industrial meat production as a key cause of one of the largest dead zones ever recorded, in the Gulf of Mexico.
+In 2017, an investigation by environmental campaign group Mighty Earth identified industrial meat production as a key cause of one of the largest dead zones ever recorded, in the Gulf of Mexico.

 More pollution from factory farms than cities